WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 Although unable to reach optimal power for a regular wave due to its passive nature, a passive controller can still be tuned to reach its maximum power.
-According to complex conjugate control, a passive controller can be optimized for regular wave conditions using the following formula:
+According to complex conjugate control, a passive controller can be optimized for regular wave conditions using the following formula :cite:`gomes2015dynamics`:

 .. math::